microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 # Deploying your HoloLens app using Visual Studio
  1. Navigate to the Build WInodw: `HoloToolkit -> Build Window`.
- 2. Press `Open SLN`
+ 2. Press `Open SLN`.
- 3. Select **x86** in your build configuration options
+ 3. Select **x86** in your build configuration options.
- 4. In the debug toolbar, Select the emulator or the device that you're using
+ 4. In the debug toolbar, Select the emulator or the device that you're using.
- 5. Run the app using the debug toolbar
+ 5. Run the app using the debug toolbar.